John Sebastian (classical harmonica player): Later career and death

 In 1966, following a lengthy concert tour of Africa, Sebastian suffered a heart attack in Rome and after recuperating, remained there, staying until 1976 when he moved to France.
 Following his illness, he performed less frequently, mainly in Europe, and never performed some of the pieces that had been written for him just prior to his heart attack.
-(One such work, the "Harmonica Concerto" composed for Sebastian by Henry Cowell in 1962, was finally premiered in 1986 by Robert Bonfiglio with the Brooklyn Philharmonic Symphony Orchestra.Gehman, Geoff, "Soloist Robert Bonfiglio Enjoys Harping About Harmonica's Possibilities Musikfest '89", The Morning Call (Allentown, Pennsylvania), August 13, 1989, available online at articles.mcall.com.
-Retrieved July 6, 2015.).
+(One such work, the "Harmonica Concerto" composed for Sebastian by Henry Cowell in 1962, was finally premiered in 1986 by Robert Bonfiglio with the Brooklyn Philharmonic Symphony Orchestra.).
 Despite Sebastian's setback, his occasional performances were still well-regarded; after a 1976 Kennedy Center solo performance, a Washington Star reviewer wrote, "He is THE master of the harmonica."

-Sebastian died on August 18, 1980 at his home near Périgord, France.
+Sebastian died on August 18, 1980, at his home near Périgord, France.

 Personal life

 Sebastian married Jane Bishir, a radio actress/scriptwriter and Carnegie Hall administrator, sometime before 1944.
 They had two sons, John B. and Mark.
 The family lived in Greenwich Village, where according to their son John B. they had a "slightly less than conventional" lifestyle and entertained a variety of artists and musicians, including Garth Williams, Burl Ives, Josh White and Woody Guthrie.
 The family regularly spent summers near Florence.
-Sebastian and Jane divorced in 1957.Florida Department of Health, December 1957 entry for John Sebastian and Jane Bishir in Florida Divorce Index: 1927–2001, cert. no. 18394, available online at Ancestry.com.
-Retrieved July 2, 2015.
+Sebastian and Jane divorced in 1957.

 He divorced his second wife, Geta Strock, in 1968.
 His third wife, Nadia, survived him.
 He had a stepdaughter by his second marriage.

 Influence and legacy

 Although Sebastian's career was cut short by his illness and death, he is often credited, along with Larry Adler, with establishing the harmonica as a serious instrument for classical music and facilitating the creation of a body of classical music composed specifically for the harmonica.
-Classical harmonicist Robert Bonfiglio has stated that his work builds on that of both Sebastian and Adler.Caso, Frank.
-"Bonfiglio, Robert", in Contemporary Musicians: Profiles of the People in Music.
-Gale Group, 2002, available online at encyclopedia.com.
-Retrieved July 2, 2015.
+Classical harmonicist Robert Bonfiglio has stated that his work builds on that of both Sebastian and Adler.

 Sebastian was also a strong influence on his eldest son, John B. Sebastian, who achieved fame in the 1960s as a founding member and principal songwriter for the band The Lovin' Spoonful.
 John B. became a respected harmonica player (in addition to playing guitar and autoharp), although he primarily plays in a Sonny Terry-influenced blues or folk style on a diatonic rather than chromatic harmonica.
 In interviews, John B. has described his early exposure to music and stage performance through his father's career, and how his father helped connect him with musicians who influenced his own career, such as Terry and Lightnin' Hopkins.